Joseluuu315/Joseluuu315/README.md

 ### 📖 Professional Overview

 I am a software developer passionate about clean architecture and system efficiency.
-As the **CEO of Averonix**, I lead high-impact projects by blending my experience in the private sector with a constant drive for innovation in **AI** and distributed systems.
+As the **Head Admin at DGTalit**, I lead high-impact projects by blending my experience in the private sector with a constant drive for innovation in **AI** and distributed systems.

 | 🚀 Current Experience | 🛠️ Specialization | 🧠 Learning Focus |
 | :--- | :--- | :--- |